klaarnut/user-docs/en/creating-blog.md

 ## Manage your Blog index

 A main blog page can access by domain.com/blog.
-This page is a blog dashboard where a visitor can see your all blog post as a thumnail..
+This page is a blog dashboard where a visitor can see your all blog post as a thumbnail.

 You can moditfy this page by clicking **Site** -> **Blog** tab -> **Blog** page.